Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning: multiclass classification of -LAT sources

 For the definition of the classes, we separate the physical classes into groups using the hierarchical procedure \cite{2023MNRAS.521.6195M} based on the Gaussian mixture model.
-We require that there are not fewer than 50 sources in a class.
-After three splits, the procedure converges to five classes shown in Fig.~\ref{fig:class_def} at the bottom row (depth 3).
+We require that there are not fewer than 100 sources in a class.
+After two splits, the procedure converges to four classes shown in Fig.~\ref{fig:class_def} at the bottom row (depth 2).